iamgroot1123/Generation-of-Rooftop-Solar-Energy-Potential-Map-Using-Deep-Learning-Techniques/README.md

 The models successfully segment building rooftops from satellite imagery, with CNN2 (UNet-based) providing finer details due to its architecture.
 The calculated rooftop areas are used to estimate solar energy potential, enabling practical applications for solar panel installation planning.

 ### Output Screenshots
 Below are example outputs from the project.
-(Replace the placeholders with actual screenshots by uploading them to the GitHub repository and updating the paths.)

 ![Predicted vs Ground Truth Segmentation](screenshots/output1.png)
-*Caption*: Comparison of predicted rooftop segmentation (left) and ground truth (right).
+Comparison of predicted rooftop segmentation (left) and ground truth (right).

 ![Solar Energy Potential Map](screenshots/output2.png)
-*Caption*: Visual representation of the solar energy potential map based on segmented rooftop areas.
+Visual representation of the solar energy potential map based on segmented rooftop areas.